krakenjs/freshy/README.md

 * `module` (*String*) - the module for which to fetch a fresh instance

-Get a fresh instance of a module with out disturbing the current one in place.
-Returns fresh module instance.
+Get a fresh instance of a module without disturbing the cached copy.
+Returns the fresh module instance.

 ```javascript
 var minimist = require('minimist'),
     freshy = require('freshy');